Yes, America's Anchorman is away and this is your undocumented anchorman sitting in no supporting paperwork whatsoever.

 That's tough questioning by NPR of the Democrat nominee.

-Do you think do you think I actually uh saw people crying at a uh at a Trump rally uh when he was talking about uh Kate Steinley being murdered by an illegal immigrant?
+Do you think I actually saw people crying at a Trump rally when he was talking about Kate Steinley being murdered by an illegal immigrant?

-And oddly enough, no one no one ever interviews Trump by saying, uh, you know, there was a woman standing next to me who was absolutely sobbing, and people here just come up to you and they get tears in their eyes.
+And oddly enough, no one ever interviews Trump by saying, you know, there was a woman standing next to me who was absolutely sobbing and people here just come up to you and they get tears in their eyes.

 Do you feel the weight of what this means for people?